Dean Acheson: Later life and death

 Acheson retired on January 20, 1953, the last day of the Truman administration, and served on Yale's governing board along with Senator Robert A. Taft, one of his sharpest critics.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1955.
 Acheson returned to his private law practice.
 Although his official governmental career was over, his influence was not.
 He was ignored by the Eisenhower administration but headed up Democratic policy groups in the late 1950s.
 Much of President John F. Kennedy's flexible response policies came from the position papers drawn up by this group.

 Acheson's law offices were strategically located a few blocks from the White House and he accomplished much out of office.
 He became an unofficial advisor to the Kennedy and Johnson administrations.
 During the Cuban Missile Crisis, for example, he was dispatched by Kennedy to France to brief French President Charles de Gaulle and gain his support for the United States blockade.
 Acheson so strongly opposed the final decision merely to blockade that he resigned from the executive committee.

 During the 1960s, Acheson was a leading member of a bipartisan group of establishment elders known as the Wise Men, who initially supported the Vietnam War.
 As secretary of state, Acheson had supported the French efforts to control Indochina as the necessary price for French support of NATO, and to contain communism.
 By 1968, however, his viewpoint had changed.
 President Johnson asked Acheson to reassess American military policy, and he concluded that military victory was impossible.
 He advised Johnson to pull out as quickly as possible, to avoid a deepening division inside the Democratic Party.
 Johnson took Acheson's advice, in terms of de-escalating the war, and deciding not to run for reelection.
 Acheson distrusted Hubert Humphrey, and supported Richard Nixon for president in 1968.
 He provided advice to the Nixon administration through Henry Kissinger, focusing on NATO and on African affairs.
 He broke with Nixon in 1970 with the incursion into Cambodia.

 In 1964, Acheson received the Presidential Medal of Freedom, with Distinction.
 In 1970, he won the Pulitzer Prize for History for his memoirs of his tenure in the State Department, Present at the Creation: My Years in the State Department.
 The Modern Library placed the book at No. 47 on its top 100 non-fiction books of the 20th century.

-Acheson died of a massive stroke at his farm in Sandy Spring, Maryland on October 12, 1971 at the age of 78.
+Acheson died of a massive stroke at his farm in Sandy Spring, Maryland on October 12, 1971, at the age of 78.
 He was found slumped over his desk in his study.
 Acheson was interred in Oak Hill Cemetery in Georgetown, Washington, D.C.

 In media

 Acheson was portrayed by John Dehner in the 1974 television docudrama, The Missiles of October.
 In the 2000 film Thirteen Days, Acheson was played by Len Cariou.

 Publications

 Books

 Present at the Creation: My Years in the State Department (W.W.
 Norton, 1969), Acheson's memoir, won the 1970 Pulitzer Prize for History.
-It is online here.